Our Essential Services Make Relocating Easy for You.

 All banks in Hong Kong offer you the services you would generally expect from institutions with an international standing.
 Both product information and account statements are usually available in English or Chinese.

-Services you get at about any bank include:
+Services you get at nearly any bank include:

-Telephone banking and online banking are readily available at most Hong Kong banks; they are usually free of charge.
+Telephone banking and online banking are readily available at most Hong Kong banks and the services are usually free of charge.
 Lots of telephone services operate 24 hours a day, 7 days a week.
-You can also use online and telephone banking to pay utility bills or government fines.
-Mobile banking services are becoming more and more popular, too – just ask your bank of choice for further details.
+You can use online and telephone banking to pay utility bills or government fines.
+Mobile banking services are also available – just ask your bank of choice for further details.

-Moreover, you can sign up with the local PPS 24-hour service to pay your bills by Internet or phone.
+Moreover, you can sign up with the local service called PPS – a 24-hour bill payment solution that allows you to pay your bills via internet or phone.
 To become a customer, you need to register at one of the PPS terminals available all over Hong Kong.
 For more information, check the PPS website.

 There is a minor drawback to telephone and online banking in Hong Kong: Money transfers are not free of charge.
 Normally, you can only transfer money without paying fees if the recipient has an account with the same bank as the sender.
-This is the main reason why lots of expats start using checks while living in Hong Kong.
+You can expect for an interbank transfer to cost you about 200 HKD (25 USD).
+This is the main reason many expats start using checks while living in Hong Kong.

 ATMs are located all over the city.
-Often, they can be used for more than just withdrawing cash, for example, for paying bills and depositing checks or cash.
+Often, they can be used for more than just withdrawing cash.
+For example: paying bills or depositing checks or cash.

 There are three ATM networks in Hong Kong: ETC (HSBC and Hang Seng Bank), JETCO (all other banks), and AEON.
 Using an ATM is free of charge if you withdraw from an ATM whose network your own bank belongs to.
 Otherwise, you pay a service charge.